mechano/KP5L_Marlin/README.md

 (*) For 350°C is mandatory the use of HT-NTK100K B3950 thermistor with stainless steel 3mm capsule and update heatblock for this thermistor.

-NOTE: for BLTouch put Z-probe plug to Z-Min endstop and you can remove the Z-Min switch from the machine.
+NOTE: for BLTouch put Z-probe plug to Z-Max endstop and you have to remove the Z-Min switch from the machine.

 Paypal email for donations: mr.mechano@gmail.com